weekly-talks/weekly-talks.by/how-to-slack.md

 - Go get invite at http://weekly-talks-slackin.herokuapp.com/
 - Follow link from email
 - You are in!
 Welcome to Weekly Talks community :tada:

+## Already in the team?

+Go to https://weekly-talks.slack.com directly or connect to `weekly-talks` team from desktop Slack client.